Big Brother 5 (Bulgarian season): Nikita

 Nikita Jönsson is from Sofia but lives in Sweden for over 20 years.
 She entered the House on Day 1 and became a winner on Day 26.
+At the time of her participation in the show her boyfriend was Borislav from Big Brother 3.

 Nikolina

 Nikolina Markova is from Varna.
 She entered the House on Day 2 and was the fourth evicted on Day 22.

 Plamen B.

 Plamen Bogdanov is from Pazardjik.
 He entered the House on Day 1 and finished third in the finale on Day 26.

 Plamen D.

 Plamen Dimitrov is from Sofia.
 He entered the House on Day 1.
 From Day 15 to Day 19 he was hospitalized, because he had an injury during a mission in the House.
 The doctors advised him to have a rest, so Plamen D. walked on Day 19.

 Silvia

 Silvia Yurukova is from Gabrovo.
 She entered the House on Day 1 and was ejected on Day 17, after a fight with Irena.

 Tsvetelin

 Tsvetelin Nikolov is from Sofia.
 He entered the House on Day 1 and was the second evicted on Day 15.